cyrusimap/cyrus-sasl/docsrc/sasl/developer/testing.rst

 -------

 Here's the client side of an exchange.
-The mechanism selection code chooses KERBEROS_V4; negotiation takes place, and the client is authenticated.
+The mechanism selection code chooses GSSAPI; negotiation takes place, and the client is authenticated.
 This is being run on the machine SPOOKY.ANDREW.CMU.EDU (128.2.121.162), pretending to be talking to an "rcmd" service running on port 23 (note the semicolons in the IP address.
 There is a strong